 1. Chlorophytum Comosum “Vittatum“

-Image via Amazon where you can order this one!
+Image via Amazon where you can order one!

 This is one of the most recognized species of spider plant and has a broad white stripe down the middle of its leaves.
 The leaves themselves have a medium green color and they are slightly curved.